The ball python is one of the easiest snakes to own.

 What To Feed

-Feed your snake rodents that are the same size as your snake is wide at its widest point.
+Feed your snake rodents that are almost the same size as your snake is wide at its widest point.
 Feed your snake with either a pre-killed live rodent or a thawed frozen rodent.
 Live rodents are not a good idea, because they will fight back and could injure your snake.

 How To Feed